Skip to content

 Save the file.

+Step 2.
 Package the application

 Now that you've modified the application, you need to use the Maven CLI to create a package that you can then execute.
-Open a command prompt or terminal to the sinch-sdk-java-quickstart/templates/client folder and run the following command:
+Open a command prompt or terminal to the examples/getting-started/voice/make-a-call/src/main/java/voice folder and run the following command:

 mvn package